 Tullio Vardanega – Italy

-Based on Document N 1379 from meeting 1 April 2024 with edits by Sean McDonagh.
+Based on Document N 1379 from meeting 1 April 2024 with edits by Sean McDonagh in N 1381.

 All issues discussed are captured in the document, either as comments or resolved issues.
 The previous reviewed version of this document is N1379.